Robertation256/maple-juice/README.md

 ## Please Note
-1. By default the log server (used for retrieving logs from remote machines) will run on port 8000, so please avoid using port 8000 for introducer and membership list services
+1. By default the log server (used for retrieving logs from remote machines) will run on port 8000.
+To use a different port, update the `LOG_SERVER_PORT=port` entry in /UserHome/config.txt
-2. Program log file is named `log` and stored under the home directory.
+2. Program log file is by default named `log` (configured in config.txt) and stored under the home directory.
 When the program starts, it will truncate `log` (overwriting logs from previous run).